 - Buying personal data on the dark web is easier than ever.
 According to Bromium, social security information, birthdates, and home addresses can be purchased for as low as $3.

 With these facts, imagine how your precious information can be easily sold for fraudulent purposes.
-The good news is that you can prevent your data from being breached by starting with some simple steps, like changing passwords often with a password manager, and using a VPN when browsing online.
+The good news is that you can prevent your data from being breached by starting with some simple steps, like changing passwords often with a password manager, and using a

 Individual users are not the only ones who can benefit from VPNs.
 In light of the worst data breaches in history, companies should also take advantage of VPNs to protect not only their data but also those of their clients.
 VPNs will provide a safe zone where people can avoid security breaches and other cyberattacks.
 Here are two which we recommend: